Izikoziphius

 Izikoziphius is an extinct genus of beaked whale.
 It contains two species: Izikoziphius rossi, and Izikoziphius angustus.

 Etymology

-The species is named after the Iziko South African Museum.
+The genus is named after the Iziko South African Museum.
 Its grammatical gender (in Latin) is masculine.
+Izikoziphius rossi is named after Dr. Graham James Berry Ross from the Port Elizabeth Museum in South Africa.

 Description

+Restoration of an adult male I. angustus.

 Izikoziphius is different from the other genus in the subfamily Ziphiinae in that it has a longer rostrum, and lacks a prenarial basin.
+Izikoziphius rossi has a rostrum length of 490-530 millimeters, and a width and height of 94-155 and 84-100 millimeters, respectively.
+It differs from I. angustus in having a rostrum with a mid-length width more than that of its mid-length height.
+The base of its rostrum is also wider.

 Distribution

 Fossils of this species were found off the coast of South Africa.